 We are proud that most of our schools have been engaged with the Essex Healthy Schools Programme and we know that all schools are clear about their commitment to the health and wellbeing of their children.
 Our vision now is to create a new social norm for Essex in which it is accepted that all ESSEX SCHOOLS ARE HEALTHY!

-We will continue to hold our annual awards ceremony to celebrate all the amazing work Essex schools are doing!
-Details for the 2021/2022 event are to follow shortly.
+We will continue to celebrate success and awards at our annual events to showcase all the amazing work Essex schools are doing!